The Easiest Wall Art Size Guide (Free Tool Included)

 -

-Staircase wall: 16x48 hung vertically, or a cluster of 12x16 stepped up the wall.
+Staircase wall: 16x48 vertical, or a cluster of 12x16 stepped up alongside the stairs

 -